sspanak/dimmusaurus/README.md

 ### License
 The source code and the logo image are licensed under the conditions described in [LICENSE.txt](LICENSE.txt).
 "Griffy" font is under [SIL Open font license](https://scripts.sil.org/cms/scripts/page.php?site_id=nrsi&id=OFL).
 "Noto Sans" font is licensed under [Apache License 2.0](http://www.apache.org/licenses/LICENSE-2.0).
-All other libraries are under licenses provided with their source code.
+All other libraries are under the respective licenses provided with their source code.